 - By the end of the year, between 9% and 12% of people will feel successful in their resolution.

-It’s worth noting that people who desire similar goals but don’t make resolutions are usually less successful – with 4% sticking to their aim by the end of 6 months.
+It’s worth noting that people who desire goals but don’t make resolutions are usually less successful, with 4% sticking to their aim by the end of 6 months.

 Are New Year’s Resolutions Effective?

 - Your Psychology – Your brain is like a machine that prefers to automate common actions.
-In turn, it creates habits that you often don’t think twice about (such as putting a seatbelt on in a car).
-When you suddenly want to change a habit, your technically fighting your own psychology.
-And you’re motivation for this fight plays a major role in your success. ⁴
+In turn, it creates habits you don’t think twice about (such as putting on a seatbelt in a car).
+When you suddenly want to change a habit, you fight your psychology.
+And your motivation for this fight plays a major role in your success. ⁴

-- Bad Habits – If you have a habit that you’re trying to break, it’s likely pleasure-based (i.e. alcohol, tobacco, pornography).
-While you technically enjoy these behaviors, you’re aware they’re damaging you in the long-run.
-However, in order to break such habits, you must fight against dopamine release which can be extremely difficult. ⁵
+- Bad Habits – Most habits are pleasure-based (i.e. substance use, pornography, etc.).
+While you technically enjoy these behaviors, you know they damage you in the long run.
+However, to break such habits, you must fight against dopamine release which can be extremely difficult. ⁵

 So, how do you change your habits?
-Professionals have laid out a number of techniques to answer this, but whether or not they’ll work for you remains in question.
-Ultimately, you’ll want to try out a few of these habit-changing approaches to see which is the best fit for your needs.
+Professionals have laid out several techniques to answer this, but whether or not they’ll work for you remains in question.
+Ultimately, you’ll want to try out a few habit-changing approaches to see the best fit for your needs.

 1.)
 Avoid Places, People, and Situations

-In order to break a bad habit, it’s important to avoid the people, places, and situations associated with that habit.
-Over time, your brain will adjust to new people, places, and situations which you may be able to use to promote positive habits.
+To break a bad habit, you need to avoid the people, places, and situations associated with that habit.
+Over time, your brain will promote positive habits and adjust to new people, places, and situations.

 2.)
 Use Positive Habits to Substitute Negative Habits

 We can’t expect our brains to suddenly rewire overnight.
-If you’ve developed a habit over the course of years, your brain will naturally have urges to continue with it.
+If you’ve developed a habit over the years, your brain will naturally have urges to continue it.
 However, there are ways in which we can replace negative habits with positive ones. ⁷

 For example, if you’re a cigarette smoker, you’ll likely find yourself wanting the oral fixation of a cigarette even after nicotine withdrawals.
 You substitute this fixation with chewing gum or flavored hard candy (i.e. lollipops).

-As mentioned, most Americans desire to make healthier changes with their New Year’s resolution.
-Keeping that in mind, you’ll likely find yourself still wanting to snack out at certain times of the day.
+As mentioned, most Americans desire to make healthier changes with their New Year’s resolutions.
+Therefore, you’ll likely still want to snack out at certain times of the day.
 If so, you can replace unhealthy snacks (i.e. potato chips) with healthier alternatives (i.e. fruits or vegetables).

 3.)
-Make Sure You’re Getting the Right Amount of Sleep
+Make Sure You Get the Right Amount of Sleep

 Sleep and mental health go hand-in-hand.
-If we aren’t getting the right amount of sleep, our psychological state is likely to suffer.
-And if so, chances are we’re going to have a difficult time making changes in our lives.
+If we don’t get the right amount of sleep, our psychological state will suffer.
+And if so, chances are we’ll have difficulty making changes in our lives.

 It’s estimated that 10% to 18% of the U.S. population struggles with a chronic sleep problem, such as insomnia.
 Of the typical psychiatric practice, that number rises to 50% to 80%. ⁸